jortel/gofer/docs/sphinx/design.rst

    - **sn** - Serial Number (uuid)
    - **version** - The API version.
    - **routing** - A tuple containing the amqp (sender, destination).
-   - **window** - The window, date/time UTC window in which the message is valid.
    - **secret** - The (optional) shared secret used for request authentication.
    - **pam** - The (optional) PAM authentication credentials.
    - **replyto** - The reply amqp address (optional)